-However, since: (i) judgments issued by EU or Lugano Convention courts; or (ii) foreign arbitral awards rendered in countries signatories to the New York Convention both may involve rulings/reliefs which are not limited to money judgments, e.g. declaratory relief, there are more likely to be instances where recognition is pursued separately without the need to seek enforcement (i.e., execution).
+However, since: (i) judgments issued by EU, Lugano Convention or Hague Convention courts; or (ii) foreign arbitral awards rendered in countries signatories to the New York Convention each may involve rulings/reliefs which are not limited to money judgments, e.g. declaratory relief, there are more likely to be instances where recognition is pursued separately without the need to seek enforcement (i.e. execution).